Nikola Kalinić (basketball): Fenerbahçe

 On 31 July 2015, Crvena zvezda announced that Kalinić moved to Fenerbahçe, for a buyout amount of €1 million euros.
 On 12 August 2015, Fenerbahçe officially announced that Kalinić had signed a two-year contract, with the option of an additional year.

 In his first season with the team, Kalinić won the Turkish Cup title, in a 67–65 win over Darüşşafaka.
 Fenerbahçe also reached the finals game of the 2016 Euroleague Final Four, but fell short of winning the EuroLeague championship, after an overtime 96–101 loss to CSKA Moscow.
 Over 29 EuroLeague games played that season, he averaged 4.6 points and 3.3 rebounds per game.
 At the end of the season, Fenerbahçe also won the Turkish League championship.

 On 7 July 2017, Kalinić re-signed with Fenerbahçe for three more seasons.
 In the 2017–18 EuroLeague season, Fenerbahçe made it to the 2018 EuroLeague Final Four, the club's fourth consecutive Final Four appearance.
 Eventually, they lost to Real Madrid, by a score of 80–85 in the finals game.
 Over 19 EuroLeague games played that season, he averaged 5.5 points, 1.6 rebounds and 1.2 assists per game.

 Valencia

 On 18 July 2020, Kalinić officially moved to Spanish EuroLeague club Valencia on a one-year contract.

 Return to Crvena zvezda

 On 15 July 2021, Crvena zvezda announced that they had signed with Kalinić.
 On 27 April 2022, Kalinić was selected the 2021–22 ABA League MVP.
 The club won ABA League, Serbian League, and Serbian Cup in the 2021–22 season.

 FC Barcelona

 On 12 July 2022, Kalinić signed a two-year deal with FC Barcelona, after an agreement was also reached between Barcelona and Valencia concerning his Spanish league contract rights.

-Third stint with Crvena zvezda
+Third stint with Crvena zvezda and coaching transition

 On 21 June 2024, Kalinić signed a three-year deal with Crvena zvezda.
+He won the Serbian Cup with Crvena zvezda in 2025 and 2026.
+In August 2026, he announced retirement from playing the professional basketball; starting with the 2026–27 season, he joined the coaching staff of Crvena zvezda as an assistant coach.